felixlu/awesome-stars/topics.md

 - [fatwang2/search4all](https://github.com/fatwang2/search4all) - Personal AI search copilot, open-source Perplexity
 - [harry0703/MoneyPrinterTurbo](https://github.com/harry0703/MoneyPrinterTurbo) - 利用AI大模型，一键生成高清短视频 Generate short videos with one click using AI LLM.
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024]
-- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - 🤩 Easy-to-use global IM bot platform designed for the LLM era / 简单易用的大模型即时通信机器人开发平台 ⚡️ Bots for QQ / QQ频道 / Discord / WeChat（微信）/ Telegram / 飞书 / 钉钉 / Slack 🧩 Integrated with ChatGPT（GPT)、DeepSeek、Dif
+- [langbot-app/LangBot](https://github.com/langbot-app/LangBot) - 🤩 Easy-to-use global IM bot platform designed for LLM era / 简单易用的大模型即时通信机器人开发平台 ⚡️ Bots for QQ / QQ频道 / Discord / WeChat（微信）/ Telegram / 飞书 / 钉钉 / Slack 🧩 Integrated with ChatGPT（GPT), DeepSeek, Dify,
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [xtekky/gpt4local](https://github.com/xtekky/gpt4local) - Openai-style, fast & lightweight local language model inference w/ documents
 - [adamcohenhillel/ADeus](https://github.com/adamcohenhillel/ADeus) - An open source AI wearable device that captures what you say and hear in the real world and then transcribes and stores it on your own server.
 You can then chat with Adeus using the app, and it will h